microsoft/FluidFramework/routerlicious/src/map/README.md

 # Map Data Types

-## Counters
+## Counter
 You can create a counter on a map key.
-We support incrementing/decremnting counter up/down to an upper/lower limit.
+We support incrementing/decremnting counter to an upper/lower limit.
 ### Create counter on a map kay
 **Required parameter:**<br/>
 *key*: map key name for the counter.<br/>
 **Optional parameter(s):**<br/>
-*value*: Initial value (default is 0)<br/>
+*value*: Initial counter value (default is 0)<br/>
 *min*: Minimum allowed value for the counter (default is Number.MIN_SAFE_INTEGER)<br/>
 *max*: Maximum allowed value for the counter (default is Number.MAX_SAFE_INTEGER)
 ```